marek-g/rust-fui/fui/doc/layout.md

 ### Details

 You can specify constant number of `rows` or `columns`.
-If you specify `columns` the children will be auto-positioned horizontally (and vertically if you specify number of `rows`).
+If you specify `columns` the children will be auto-positioned horizontally (and vertically if you specify only number of `rows`).

 If you specify none of the `columns` and `rows`, the grid will put all the children in the same cell (one over the other):